Theoretical Model Construction of Deformation-Force for Soft Grippers Part II: Displacement Control Based Intrinsic Force Sensing: Abstract

 \section{Abstract}

-Compliant grasping is an essential capability for most robots in practical applications.
-For compliant robotic end-effectors that commonly appear in industrial or logistic scenarios, such as Fin-Ray gripper, it still remains challenging to build a bidirectional mathematical model that mutually maps the shape deformation and contact force.
-Part I of this article has constructed the force-displacement relationship for design optimization through the co-rotational theory with very few assumptions.
-In Part II, we further devise a detailed displacement-force mathematical model, enabling the compliant gripper to precisely estimate contact force sensor-free.
-Specifically, the proposed approach based on the co-rotational theory can calculate contact forces from deformations.
-The presented displacement-control algorithm elaborately investigates contact forces and provides force feedback for a force control system of a gripper, where deformation appears as displacements in contact points.
-Afterward, simulation experiments are conducted to evaluate the performance of the proposed model through comparisons with the finite-element analysis (FEA).
-Simulation results reveal that the proposed model accurately estimates contact force, with an average error of around 5\% throughout all single/multiple node cases, regardless of various design parameters (Part I of this article is released in Google Drive\footnote{Part I: \href{https://drive.google.com/file/d/1vQrXWIV_BwJNZCn5R654VdHE1HjYgqdq/view?usp=share_link}{https://drive.google.com/file/d/1vQrXWIV\_BwJNZCn5R654VdH\\E1HjYgqdq/view?usp=share\_link}}).
+Force-aware grasping is an essential capability for most robots in practical applications.
+Especially for compliant grippers, such as Fin-Ray gripper, it still remains challenging to build a bidirectional mathematical model that mutually maps the shape deformation and contact force.
+Part I of this article has constructed the force-displacement relationship for design optimization through the co-rotational theory.
+In Part II, we further devise a displacement-force mathematical model, enabling the compliant gripper to precisely estimate contact force from deformations sensor-free.
+The presented displacement-force model elaborately investigates contact forces and provides force feedback for a force control system of a gripper, where deformation appears as displacements in contact points.
+Afterwards, simulation experiments are conducted to evaluate the performance of the proposed model through comparisons with the finite-element analysis (FEA) in Ansys.
+Simulation results reveal that the proposed model accurately estimates contact force, with an average error of around 3\% and 4\% for single or multiple node cases, respectively, regardless of various design parameters (Part I of this article is released in Arxiv\footnote{Part I: \href{https://arxiv.org/pdf/2303.12987.pdf}{https://arxiv.org/pdf/2303.12987.pdf}}).

 \textbf{\textit{Index Terms---}Compliant gripper, Bidirectional modeling, Force sensing, Robotic grasp, Grasp performance }